Who is Impacted by Expiring Withholding Certificates?

-Any payors and withholding agents that make payments of U.S. source fixed, determinable annual, or periodical income and collect withholding certificates will be interested in tips to consider ahead of December 31, 2019, when some of those withholding certificates may expire.
+Any payors and withholding agents that make payments of U.S. source fixed, determinable annual, or periodical income and collect withholding certificates will be interested in tips to consider ahead of December 31, 2019, with expiring withholding certificates.

 Tis the season for resolicitation.
 Every year at this time payors and withholding agents take a look at their population of withholding certificates to identify whether any will expire on December 31.
 Since this process takes a bit of time and possibly several rounds of correspondence to request updated versions of these forms, the time to start the resolicitation process is now.
 This article provides a quick refresher on the withholding certificate expiration rules, a few tips for requesting updated forms before the end of the year, and what to do when December 31 arrives, but the updated form has not.